Skunk Damage Control

 A skunk’s digging nature can create havoc on a beautiful garden, the below picture shows flowers that were systematically uprooted by a skunk in search of his next meal.

 If you have skunks or armadillos tearing up your lawn and uprooting plants, give us a call.
-Our skunk repellent and armadillo repellents are simply incredible and cost much less than fences or repeatedly trapping animals.
+Our skunk repellent repellents are simply incredible and cost much less than fences or repeatedly trapping animals.

 Skunk Caused Damage To Homes